 Part 3.
 Emerging Economies Facing Globalization and Sustainable Development Leap frog industrialization strategies: From cheap to disruptive technologies Various modes of private versus state driven entrepreneurship & innovation Reverse manufacturing and services to solve short term imperatives & meet long term sustainable development Rising middle class and the new rich Addressing the bottom of the social pyramid New development models targeting the combination of growth and poverty reduction Part 4.
 The G-20 Emerging Economies and Global Challenges Emerging countries as an outdated concept?
-The future of superpowers if any Geopolitics and trade war Science and technology in the digitalization era Classical versus new tools in international finance Addressing sustainable development challenges : reconciliation of economics, social transformation and environmental priorities A selection of various focused themes will be decided depending on research interests and semester group research reports in preparation among participating students Short intros, country/sector case studies, videos/text books/medias, group discussions will be used 11.
-Evaluation Evaluation is based on: During weeks 1 to 15, a series of continuous graded assignments (as home work and in class, in group or individually) Presence and active participation is taken in consideration January 2023 submission of: final group research report (in progress since week 6 or 7) (Detailed evaluation methods and weightings will be communicated at the beginning of the semester and during the 15 weeks) 12.
-Remediation/repetition ○ Compulsory remediation if the module grade is between 3.5 and 3.9 / 6.
-When subject to a remediation, only the grade of the remedial exam will be taken into account (maximum grade 4.0).
+The future of superpowers if any Geopolitics and trade war Science and technology in the digitalization era Classical versus new tools in international finance Addressing sustainable development challenges: reconciliation of economics, social transformation and environmental priorities A selection of various focused themes will be decided depending on research interests and semester group research reports in preparation among participating students.
+Short intros, country/sector case studies, videos/text books/medias, group discussions will be used.
+11. Evaluation During weeks 1 to 15, a series of continuous graded assignments (as homework and in class, in group or individually) Presence and active participation are taken in consideration January 2023 submission of: final group research report (in progress since week 6 or 7) (Detailed evaluation methods and weightings will be communicated at the beginning of the semester and during the 15 weeks) 12.
+Remediation/repetition □ Compulsory remediation if the module grade is between 3.5 and 3.9 / 6.
+When subject to a remediation, only the grade of the remedial exam will be considered (maximum grade 4.0).
 A repeated module cannot benefit from a remedial exam.
-13. Coordinator / main instructor Philippe Régnier, Senior Lecturer (HEG-Ge) and Full Professor/Research Dean (HEG-Fribourg) in collaboration with Benoit Kessler,Teaching Assistant SECOND F SECOND PART: LOCATION OF THE MODULE IN THE STUDY PLAN
+13. Coordinator / main instructor Philippe Régnier, Lecturer (HEG-Ge) and Full Professor/Research Dean (HEG-Fribourg) in collaboration with Benoît Kessler, Teaching Assistant SECOND PART: LOCATION OF THE MODULE IN THE STUDY PLAN

-14. Level Basic module

-Advanced module

-⊠ Specialized module

-□ Other:

-15. Characteristics Module is mandatory (which could lead to final dismissal from the program, cf. art.15, al.1, " Statut des étudiant-e-s bachelor ")
+14. Level ☐ Basic module ☐ Advanced module ☐ Specialized module ☐ Other: 15.
+Characteristics Module is mandatory (which could lead to final dismissal from the program, cf. art.15, al.1, " Statut des étudiant-e-s bachelor ") 16.
+Type 17.
+Time organization ✓ Module over 1 semester ✓ Spring semester ✓ Fall semester ✓ Other

-16. Туре 🖂 Main module

-Module linked to main module

-Optional module

-□ Other:

-17. Time organization Module over 1 semester ☐ Module over 2 semesters

-\Box Spring semester \Box Fall semester \Box Other